 Several times a semester, Honors students visit the Cumberland Valley Animal Shelter in Chambersburg to walk dogs, help out at "adoption days," or assist with micro-chipping clinics.
 This is an ongoing volunteer project, and students are able to make arrangements to visit the shelter and lend a hand whenever their schedules permit.
 It's a great opportunity to take time for the Shippensburg area's four-legged friends!

 Each fall, the Honors Student Organization helps clean up Shippensburg's Rails to Trails, a seven-mile walking and workout path that runs from the Prince Street entrance of campus all the way to Newville.
 Students pick up trash along a portion of the trail and woods near Adams Drive on the edge of campus.

 Reach Out is the Honors College's service-learning project in the Dominican Republic.
 Reach Out began in 2009 when we partnered with a school in Santo Domingo that serves very low-income children.
 Each year, Honors students develop curricular materials that will enhance teaching and learning at our partner school.
 Honors students also raise funds to provide needed school supplies for the students and teachers.
 Learn more at www.ship.edu/honors/reachout.

 Food Recovery Network

-Every Friday afternoon, Honors Program students volunteer at the Food Recovery Network (FRN).
+Every Friday afternoon, Wood Honors College students volunteer at the Food Recovery Network (FRN).
 FRN unites students at colleges and universities to fight waste and hunger by recovering perishable food that would otherwise go to waste from their campuses and the surrounding communities and donating to people in need.
-Volunteers meet at Reisner Dining Hall to package leftover food, then travel a short distance to a local church to add Reisner's donations to the church's food donations.
+Volunteers meet at Reisner Dining Hall to package leftover food and travel a short distance to a local church to add Reisner's donations to the church's food donations.
 Volunteers then serve all of the food to members of Shippensburg's community.